Category Archives: Epic

 The trials and tribulations of Abraham and Sarah get off to a slow start when Abraham and company traverse miles and miles of the lonely desert so much that I was left wondering if they were on the road to nowhere.

-Finally, the action takes off as Sarah realizing she is barren, makes her maid conceive a child with Abraham.
-I never knew this saga had so much in common with the Hulu hit The Handmaid’s Tale but the similarities are eerie and uncanny.
+Finally, the action takes off as Sarah realizes she is barren, which makes her maid conceive a child with Abraham.
+I never knew this saga had so much in common with the Hulu hit The Handmaid’s Tale, but the similarities are eerie and uncanny.

-Noah and his Ark is also an excellent sequence and brings more humor than necessary, but I guess this is to counterbalance more serious stories.
-Noah adores animals, especially cats, and lions and he treated them beautifully choosing to save and live in harmony with the creatures.
+Noah and his Ark is also an excellent sequence and brings more humor than necessary, but I guess this is to counterbalance more severe stories.
+Noah adores animals, especially cats and lions, and treats them beautifully, choosing to save and live harmoniously with the creatures.
 They love him.
 The flooding scenes related to this chapter are exquisite and adventurous.

 The film depicts God as a bit of a son of a bitch as he calls Abraham to lead his only son to a high mountain and sacrifice him.
 This tests Abraham’s will and is thoughtful.

-If one notices many of the actors look Italian it’s because they are.
-Noah’s wife is played by Pupella Maggio, famous for her role in Fellini’s Amarcord (1973).
+If many of the actors look Italian, it’s because they do.
+Pupella Maggio, famous for her role in Fellini’s Amarcord (1973), plays Noah’s wife.

 Much of the film was shot in and around the Italian city of Rome.